- Take Action

 There are several ways to get involved in educating others about MPAs, marine conservation, or helping to monitor MPAs.

 - Become a marine steward of your favorite MPA and volunteer to complete MPA Watch surveys on the beach through Heal the Bay.
-Sign up for the next training here!
+Look on the top-right side of this page for upcoming trainings.

 - Help restore our natural ecosystems and volunteer to help with kelp forest restoration projects through LA Waterkeeper.